Restration in Christ

 GENERATIONAL SATANISM—Satanism which is propagated through succeeding generations.

 HANDLER—A person who is responsible for remotely operating programming devices within a person.

-HOST—The Primary Identity that has executive control of the body the most in living daily life outside of trauma situations; often a direct representation of the Original Self; may also be called the “Presenter” or “Primary Presenter,” which is the preferred term now used by this author to avoid the negative connotation of “Host” in its biological context, referring to a living organism that provides subsistence for attached parasites.
+HOST—The primary identity that has executive control of the body the most in living daily life outside of trauma situations; often a direct representation of the Original Self; may also be called the “Presenter” or “Primary Presenter,” which is the preferred term used by this organization since in its biological usage “Host” implies the attachment of parasites.
+The identity serving in this position can change from time to time over the course of the individual’s life under situations of great duress.

 IDENTITY—A person’s distinct sense of self; used in DID to refer to the separated parts of the soul created through either dissociation or desynchronization.
 These identities can be further differentiated as primary identities or alter-identities.